 The 4 elements of a Good Taco:

-There is a certain formula to making a good taco.
-You can’t just throw ground beef and salsa in a tortilla and call it a success.
+There is a certain formula for making a good taco.
+You can't just throw ground beef and salsa in a tortilla and call it a success.
 You need creaminess, sauciness, savoriness, and spice.
 These Cabbage Chorizo tacos have all 4, plus a lot of the secret sauce: fresh vegetables and herbs.

 This taco is a cheese-free zone.